 The Second and Fifth Circuits considered this question in 1999—before the Supreme Court’s 2004 decision in Intel—and ruled that Section 1782 does not apply to privately constituted tribunals in international commercial arbitrations.

 In reaching its decision in National Broadcasting Co., Inc. v.
-Bear Stearns & Co., Inc. (“NBC”), the Second Circuit reasoned that: (a) the ordinary meaning of the phrase “foreign or international tribunal” is ambiguous; (b) the legislative history of Section 1782 reveals that Congress “intended to cover governmental or intergovernmental arbitral tribunals and conventional courts and other state‑sponsored adjudicatory bodies”; and (c) allowing discovery under Section 1782 for use in private commercial arbitration “would be at odds with the efficiency and cost-effectiveness of arbitration.”
+Bear Stearns & Co., Inc. (“NBC”), the Second Circuit reasoned that: (a) the legislative history of Section 1782 reveals that Congress “intended to cover governmental or intergovernmental arbitral tribunals and conventional courts and other state-sponsored adjudicatory bodies” and (b) allowing discovery under Section 1782 for use in private commercial arbitration “would be at odds with the efficiency and cost-effectiveness of arbitration.”

-Similarly in Republic of Kazakhstan v.
+Similarly, in Republic of Kazakhstan v.
 Biedermann International, the Fifth Circuit ruled that private commercial arbitration was outside the scope of Section 1782 discovery.
-Echoing the Second Circuit’s policy considerations, the Fifth Circuit noted, “[e]mpowering arbitrators, or worse, the parties, in private international disputes to seek ancillary discovery through the federal courts does not benefit the arbitration process.
-Arbitration is intended as a speedy, economical, and effective means of dispute resolution.”
-Further, the Fifth Circuit agreed with the Second Circuit that Congress drafted Section 1782 to facilitate “discovery for international government-sanctioned tribunals” but “[t]here is no contemporaneous evidence that Congress contemplated extending [it] to the then-novel arena of international commercial arbitration.”
+Echoing the Second Circuit’s policy considerations and statutory interpretation, the Fifth Circuit remarked, “[e]mpowering arbitrators, or worse, the parties, in private international disputes to seek ancillary discovery through the federal courts does not benefit the arbitration process,” and “[t]here is no contemporaneous evidence that Congress contemplated extending [it] to the then-novel arena of international commercial arbitration.”

 The Sixth and Fourth Circuits Reject the Longstanding View and Permit Section 1782 Discovery in Aid of Private Commercial Arbitrations Seated Outside the United States